plooploops/kv-function-apps/Scenarios-Read-Me/README-az-mon-eh-kv-python.md

 We can check that Key Vault allows access to our subnets in the Firewall and Virtual Network settings.
 ![Validate Key Vault Subnet Access In Portal](../Media/scenario-az-mon-eh-kv-python/validate-9.png 'Validate Key Vault Subnet Access In Portal')
-> During the deployment this shows as 'all networks'.
-However, when we click on 'selected networks', the network rules appear.
-This merits **further investigation** to validate the scenario.
-In the case that Azure Functions cannot resolve the Key Vault Reference due to IP filtering, we can add the **outbound IP addresses** associated with the Azure Functions that need to reach Azure Key Vault as a **workaround**.
+> In the case that Azure Functions cannot resolve the Key Vault Reference due to IP filtering, we can add the **outbound IP addresses** associated with the Azure Functions that need to reach Azure Key Vault as a **workaround**.
 ![Get Outbound IPs for Azure Function In Portal](../Media/scenario-az-mon-eh-kv-python/outbound-ips.png 'Get Outbound IPs for Azure Function In Portal')
 > With Premium Azure Functions, the outbound IP addresses can **possibly change** and are **not dedicated** to the Azure Function; should we want **dedicated outbound IP addresses**, we should look into hosting the Azure Function in an [App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/app-service-app-service-environment-network-architecture-overview).

 We can check that Storage Account allows access to our subnets in the Firewall and Virtual Network settings.
 ![Validate Storage Account Subnet Access In Portal](../Media/scenario-az-mon-eh-kv-python/validate-10.png 'Validate Storage Account Subnet Access In Portal')
-> During the deployment this shows as 'all networks'.
-However, when we click on 'selected networks', the network rules appear.
-This merits **further investigation** to validate the scenario.
-If the Azure Function doesn't have access to the storage account, then the function runtime will have an error starting.
+> If the Azure Function doesn't have access to the storage account, then the function runtime will have an error starting.
 The subnet reference should be sufficient in this case.

 We can check that Receiver Azure Function by clicking on Monitor.
 We can see prior triggers and whether they were successful.
 ![Validate Receiver Azure Function In Portal](../Media/scenario-az-mon-eh-kv-python/validate-11.png 'Validate Receiver Azure Function In Portal')